danieljacobarcher/bootstrap-daterangepicker-rails/README.md

-# Date Range Picker for Twitter Bootstrap
+# Date Range Picker for Twitter Bootstrap, with a splash of Bourbon/Neat.

 _Description from DateRangePicker for Twitter Bootstrap_